Long Term Care

 Long-Term Care at Burcham Hills

-Among the care options offered locally, you’ll find no finer long-term skilled nursing in East Lansing, Michigan, than at The Center for Health & Rehabilitation at Burcham Hills.
 Here, everyone is like family.
-We get to know our residents on a deeper level so we can deliver compassionate long-term care that truly reflects their preferences.
-Our spacious private suites are furnished, but we always invite residents’ family members to personalize the space so it really feels like home.
+We get to know our residents on a personal level so we can deliver compassionate long-term care that not only meets their healthcare needs but also respects their preferences.
+Our spacious private suites are furnished, but you are welcome to personalize the space so it feels like home.

 Residents already living in our community under a Life Plan contract get priority access to long-term care.
 However, we also welcome admissions from the East Lansing community at large.